aiplanethub/mini-bootcamp-introduction-to-numpy/introduction-to-arrays-vectors-and-matrices/1416-Vectors & Matrix.md

 ### Vector

-* A vector, in programming, is a type of array that is one dimensional.
+* A vector, in programming, is a type of array that is one-dimensional.
 * For example, \[1, 2, 3, 4, 5] is a vector.

 ### Matrix